MMenchero/nixtlar_f4sg/README.md

 # nixtlar_f4sg
-Repository for the Forecasting 4 Social Good workshop on nixtlar
+Repository for the Forecasting 4 Social Good workshop on nixtlar.